maurolepore/r2dii.banks/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Bug
+name: Bug report or feature request
-about: Report an unexpected problem or unintended behavior
-title: ''
-labels: bug
-assignees:
+about: Describe a bug you've seen or make a case for a new feature
 ---

 Please briefly describe your problem and what output you expect.
 If you have a question, please don't use this form.
 Instead, ask on <https://stackoverflow.com/>, <https://community.rstudio.com/> or email Mauro Lepore at <mauro@2degrees-investing.org>.